DanielLSM/droid/README.md

 This project is very similar to Unity's own project [Unity Machine Learning Agents](https://github.com/Unity-Technologies/ml-agents).
 The alot of the efforts done in this project was made prior to their announcement, [Introducing: Unity Machine Learning Agents](https://blogs.unity3d.com/2017/09/19/introducing-unity-machine-learning-agents/).
 The entire Neodroid platform served and still serves as a tool for academic research specific to the authors interests, hence explaining to the existence and future direction of this project.

-## Screenshot Of The Game View With The Droid Unity Package
+## Screenshot Of An Game View With The Droid Unity Package
 ![droid](images/neodroid.png)

 ## Setup

 Download the newest Droid.unitypackage from [releases](https://github.com/sintefneodroid/droid/releases) and import into your Unity project.

+Or

+Acquire the [Droid](http://u3d.as/14cC) package from the built-in asset store of the Unity Editor.

 ## Environments
 - GridWorld